top of page

 logo.png

-A 14-story building that carries with it the landmark of the greatest icon of the national modernist movement and inhabits the center of Rio de Janeiro.
-Known as the Gustavo Capanema Palace, in honor of its founder, or Ministry of Education and Health, an allusion to the function for which it was designed, during the second term of Getulio Vargas, in times when the two ministries were still a single portfolio.
+A 14-story building that bears the greatest icon of the national modernist movement and is located in the center of Rio de Janeiro.
+Known as Palácio Gustavo Capanema, in honor of its creator, or even the Ministry of Education and Health, an allusion to the function for which it was designed, during the second term of Getulio Vargas, at a time when the two ministries were still a single department.

-The building, under renovation since 2014 and closed to visitors, was elected as the world's most advanced building under construction in the early 1940s by the Museum of Modern Art in New York.
-It is the first to use the assumptions of modernist architecture on a monumental scale.
-Avant-garde since its conception, it was designed in 1936 by a team of young Brazilian modernists: Lucio Costa, Oscar Niemeyer, Affonso Reidy, Jorge Moreira, Carlos Leão and Ernâni Vasconcelos - under the coordination of the former and with the guidance of Le Corbusier.
+The building, which has been under renovation since 2014 and is closed to visitors, was elected the most advanced building in the world under construction in the early 1940s by the Museum of Modern Art in New York.
+It is the first to use the principles of modernist architecture on a monumental scale.
+Avant-garde since its conception, it was designed in 1936 by a team of young Brazilian modernists: Lucio Costa, Oscar Niemeyer, Affonso Reidy, Jorge Moreira, Carlos Leão and Ernâni Vasconcelos - under the coordination of the former and with guidance from Le Corbusier.

-A jewel of Brazilian architecture and history, it features landscaping by Roberto Burle Marx and carries more than 50 works of art and furniture by leading Brazilian artists.
-Works by Cândido Portinari - valued as one of its main collections - paintings and sculptures by Bruno Giorgi, Adriana Janacópulus, Celso Antônio and Jacques Lipchitz, among others.
-Dream of a modern and modernist minister - Capanema was known for imbuing education with an artistic and cultural bias and seeking an ideal of art and national civility - materialized the utopia of a modern country, which promised to break with the colonialist past.
+A jewel of Brazilian architecture and history, it features landscaping by Roberto Burle Marx and houses over 50 works of art and furniture by leading Brazilian artists.
+Works by Cândido Portinari - considered one of its main collections - paintings and sculptures by Bruno Giorgi, Adriana Janacópulus, Celso Antônio and Jacques Lipchitz, among others.
+The dream of a modern and modernist minister - Capanema was known for imbuing education with an artistic and cultural bias and seeking an ideal of national art and civic spirit - he materialized the utopia of a modern country, which promised to break with the colonialist past.

-At the height of the cultural decay that crossed the country, it was quoted in 2021 as one of the properties to be auctioned at the “real estate fair” of the Union, led by the Ministry of Economy of the current government.
-Such heresy motivated the mobilization of several intellectuals and national political forces, resulting in the withdrawal of the decision and the return of the building to its previous function.
-It should be reopened in 2022, housing different bodies and functions, such as Funarte, Ancine, Ibram and Iphan.
+At the height of the cultural decline that swept the country, in 2021 it was listed as one of the properties to be auctioned at the Union's “real estate fair”, led by the Ministry of Economy of the current government.
+Such heresy motivated the mobilization of several intellectuals and national political forces, resulting in the decision being reversed and the building being returned to its previous function.
+It is expected to be reopened in 2022, housing different agencies and functions, such as Funarte, Ancine, Ibram and Iphan.

-With a photographic look, pure and refined, Raphael Dias' aesthetics covers several readings of nature.
-A visual artist of many facets, he begins this trajectory in photography, passes through drawing and collage - and ends up in tapestry - a platform where the artist presents his visual strength with depth of textures and historical research.
+With a pure and refined photographic eye, Raphael Dias' aesthetics encompasses various interpretations of nature.
+A visual artist with many facets, he began his journey in photography, then moved on to drawing and collage - and ended up in tapestry - a platform where the artist presents his visual strength with depth of textures and historical research.

-The artist's trajectory is interconnected by composition in general - always rearranging information in an aesthetic way with function - like the Casa Diária store and the spaces that permeate his daily life, such as the artist's own atelier and his home.
-A look at living, dwelling, architecture and the history of built spaces.
+The artist's trajectory is interconnected by composition in a general way - always rearranging information in an aesthetic way with function - such as the Casa Diária store and the spaces that permeate his daily life, such as the artist's own studio and his home.
+A look at living, inhabiting, architecture and the history of built spaces.

-In Moderno Tropical, this look dives into a deep research on the iconic Capanema Building - former Ministry of Education - historic modernist landmark and which carries with it other sources of Brazilian representation such as the dozens of works of art - from painting to tapestry - in its interior .
+In Moderno Tropical, this perspective delves into in-depth research on the iconic Capanema Building - the former Ministry of Education - a historic modernist landmark that carries with it other sources of Brazilian representation, such as the dozens of works of art - from paintings to tapestries - inside.

-From the rescue of these images - all of them deprived of the public eye, since the building has been closed since 2014 - Raphael runs his eyes through each environment and each sign of the project, celebrating its forms in new compositions - represented in his works .
-Each tapestry is an architecture of planes and reliefs that meet in pure and organic forms.
-The collage process that precedes each composition can be seen in the borders constructed with woolen dots, but which often look like torn paper.
+By recovering these images - all of which have been kept from the public eye, since the building has been closed since 2014 - Raphael uses his gaze to explore each room and each symbol of the project, celebrating their forms in new compositions - represented in his works.
+Each tapestry is an architecture of planes and reliefs that meet in pure, organic forms.
+The collage process that precedes each composition can be seen in the boundaries constructed with wool stitches, which often look like torn paper.

-It is this composition of planes, which are presented in blocks of vivid and harmonic colors, which will lead us on a tour of the Capanema Building.
-Closed, condemned to the whims of the public power, it gains escape under this textured look of the artist in the tapestry, leading us to question who owns the right to own what built our country.
+It is this composition of planes, presented in blocks of vivid and harmonious colors, that will lead us on a tour of the Capanema Building.
+Closed, condemned to the whims of the government, it finds an escape under this textured gaze of the artist on the tapestry, leading us to question who has the right to own what built our country.

 Heloisa Strobel - curator